CMMC 2.0 Maturity Levels

 CMMC 2.0, or Cybersecurity Maturity Model Certification, is a cybersecurity framework established by the U.S. Department of Defense (DoD).
 It aims to ensure that contractors and subcontractors within the Defense Industrial Base (DIB) comply with rigorous cybersecurity standards.
 CMMC 2.0 replaces the previous CMMC model with a streamlined and updated version that incorporates lessons learned and feedback from industry stakeholders.

 If you are a contractor, subcontractor, or supplier contracting with the DoD, you will need to meet the requirements of CMMC 2.0 regardless of the size of your organization or the type of product or service you are providing.
 This guide will provide a comprehensive overview of CMMC 2.0, detailing its practices, the importance of compliance, and practical guidance on meeting its requirements.
-At the end of this guide, you will learn how Chainguard Images can be used to significantly reduce the toil and time needed to achieve CMMC 2.0 compliance.
+At the end of this guide, you will learn how Chainguard Containers can be used to significantly reduce the toil and time needed to achieve CMMC 2.0 compliance.

 CMMC 2.0 compliance is mandatory for all organizations involved in DoD contracts where Controlled Unclassified Information (CUI) and Federal Contract Information (FCI) is handled.
 This includes: